top of page

 All of these problems were discovered and resolved in a specific case as early as 1841 (there are probably examples many years before this).
 It was realised that not standardising the specification of nuts and bolts caused endless problems, and so Whitworth standardised their design in Britain during the industrial revolution.

 Poor Design.
 To design even a simple product well requires huge knowledge, experience and training.
-Design is a very complex process when done well, as it should include and consider every aspect of a product.
+Design is a very complex process when done well, as it should include and consider every aspect of a product, its manufacture, its use, and its disposal.
 Just a few of the considerations are; the source and nature of the raw materials used, the manufacturing procedures available, technology, environmental considerations, the purpose the product must fulfil, how it will be transported, recycled, repaired, and ultimately how suitable it is for the end user.
 There is a continual lack of knowledge, experience and training in design, companies struggle to find the resources to fix this problem, and as a result design in general is not optimised.
-We estimate the costs of poor design runs into $trillions in the world economy.
+We estimate the costs of poor design possibly runs into $trillions in the world economy.

 Our Policy - How it resolves the issues and achieves the aims.